 Employee onboarding begins before your new hire’s first day at work.
 Here are some key tasks to complete before your employee starts.

 Documents you’ll need

-🗹 If applicable, a copy of the license required for the job (for example, a driver’s license or forklift license)
+- A copy of any license required for the job (for example, a driver’s license or forklift license)

-🗹 A copy of their working visa (for non-citizens)
+- For non-citizens, a copy of their working visa